-As at February 28, 2014, the capital structure of the Company consisted primarily of all the components of shareholders' equity and government and bank issued loans.
+As at August 31, 2014, the capital structure of the Company consisted primarily of all the components of shareholders' equity, a capital lease and government and bank issued loans.
 To adjust or maintain its capital structure, the Company may adjust the amount of any of its debt through repayment, or may enter into new credit facilities or issue new common shares.

-Over the balance of the fiscal year, the Company has payment requirements against outstanding accounts payable and accrued liabilities of \$3,041,570.
-In addition, the Company has a bank loan and \$127,302 in a government loan that amortizes in equal monthly payments until December 14, 2014.
+The Company has payment requirements against outstanding accounts payable and accrued liabilities of \$2,558,655 as at August 31, 2014.
+In addition, the Company has a bank loan and \$50,910 in a government loan that amortizes in equal monthly payments until December 14, 2014 as well as \$36,050 in a capital lease with monthly payments of \$1,242 until October 1, 2017.